a-type/0g/packages/0g/README.md

 }
 ```

 Systems are where your game logic lives.
 They utilize Queries to access Entities in the game which meet certain constraints.
-Using those Queries, they can iterate over matching entities each frame, or monitor specific Stores for changes.
+Using those Queries, they can iterate over matching entities each frame, or monitor specific Components for changes.

 ##### Using Systems to Render

 Systems are also how you render your game. `0G` supports flexible approaches to rendering.

-For Vanilla JS, you might want to use State Stores (non-persistent) to initialize and store a renderable object, like a Pixi `Sprite` or a ThreeJS `Mesh`.
+For Vanilla JS, you might want to use State Components (non-persistent) to initialize and store a renderable object, like a Pixi `Sprite` or a ThreeJS `Mesh`.
 The System can update the renderable each frame like any other data.

 If you want to use React to render a game, you can utilize the [`@0g/react`](https://github.com/a-type/0g/tree/master/packages/react) package to actually write Systems as React Components.
 The package provides the hooks you'll need to accomplish the same behavior as class-based Systems.